-C++: Mat cvarrToMat (const CvArr\ arr, bool copyData=false, bool allowND=true, int coiMode=0)
+C++: Mat cvarrToMat (const CvArr arr, bool copyData=false, bool allowND=true, int coiMode=0)

-arr - Source CvMat, IplImage, or CvMatND.
+arr - input CvMat, IplImage , or CvMatND.

-copyData - When it is false (default value), no data is copied and only the new header is created.
-In this case, the original array should not be deallocated while the new matrix header is used.
-If the parameter is true, all the data is copied and you may deallocate the original array right after the conversion.
+copyData - when false (default value), no data is copied and only the new header is created, in this case, the original array should not be deallocated while the new matrix header is used; if the parameter is true, all the data is copied and you may deallocate the original array right after the conversion.

-allowND - When it is true (default value), CvMatND is converted to 2-dimensional Mat, if it is possible (see the discussion below).
-If it is not possible, or when the parameter is false, the function will report an error.
+allowND - when true (default value), CvMatND is converted to 2-dimensional Mat, if it is possible (see the discussion below); if it is not possible, or when the parameter is false, the function will report an error.

-coiMode - Parameter specifying how the IplImage COI (when set) is handled.
+coiMode - parameter specifying how the IplImage COI (when set) is handled.